Links

 • Navigate to your Okta admin app dashboard.
 This URL may look like: https://bastionzero-admin.okta.com/admin/apps/active, where bastionzero-admin is your Okta domain.

 • Select "Create App Integration."
-In the resulting modal dialog, select "API services" for the sign-in method.
+In the resulting modal dialog, select "API Services" for the sign-in method.
 This app integration will be responsible for providing BastionZero access to your Okta groups.
 Once you hit next, you will name your application.

 • On the "Client Credentials" panel, click "Edit."
-You should see two options, Client Secret and Public key / Private key.
+You should see two options under "Client authentication," Client secret and Public key / Private key.
 Choose the latter.
-Then, on the "Public Keys" panel, you will see another two options, Save keys in Okta and Use a URL to fetch keys dynamically.
+Then, in the "Public Keys" section, you will see another two options, Save keys in Okta and Use a URL to fetch keys dynamically.
 Select the latter again.
 In the Url field, add https://cloud.bastionzero.com/api/v2/okta-public-keys.
 This is the endpoint where BastionZero posts the public keys that can be used to verify signatures made by the respective private keys.
 Make sure you save this change.

 NOTE: Before you leave this page, make sure that you copy the Client ID.
 We are going to use it on the next step.